fccview/cronmaster/README.md

       # replace root with your user - find it with: ls -asl /var/spool/cron/crontabs/
       # For multiple users, use comma-separated values: HOST_CRONTAB_USER=root,user1,user2
       - HOST_CRONTAB_USER=root

+      # --- !!
+IMPORTANT !!DOCKER EXEC USER
+      # If you do not specify this user to be a valid user on your system,
+      # any cronjob containing a docker command will fail.
+IDEALLY you should not be running
+      # docker commands as root, so this is only a fallback.
+ONLY ONE USER IS ALLOWED.
+      - DOCKER_EXEC_USER=fccview
     volumes:
       # --- MOUNT DOCKER SOCKET
       # Mount Docker socket to execute commands on host